gkamer8/agrippa-pkg/README.md

 # Agrippa

 This python package is meant to assist in building/understanding/analyzing machine learning models.
 The core of the system is a markup language that can be used to specify a model architecture.
-This package contains utilities to convert that language into the ONNX format, which is compatibly with a variety of deployment options and ML frameworks.
+This package contains utilities to convert that language into the ONNX format, which is compatible with a variety of deployment options and ML frameworks.

 # Installation